-Much like the Parthenon, winter sun and decent bars with cheap beer, there's another thing Greece has that Britain (and the US) does not: a genuinely left-wing political party that actually stands any chance of getting into power.
+Much like the Parthenon, winter sun and decent bars with cheap beer, there's another thing Greece has that Britain does not: a genuinely left-wing political party that actually stands any chance of getting into power.

 On the plane I spoke to Larry from London as he struggled to deal with the inadequate leg-room.
 I asked him if there was anything odd about becoming a sightseer at somebody else's election.
 He thought that was unfair.
-"Most are familiar with the stereotypes: 'Adrenaline-junkie riot-tourists,' 'egoists' who derive pride from 'being there,' 'pious do-gooders,' 'people who take themselves very seriously.'
-'Fuck that lot,'" he said.
-But he questioned why it is better to go abroad on a business trip or for a lad's tour, contesting, "this idea that the only 'legitimate' way to travel is for work—for the financial profit of yourself of others—or for the normalized hedonism of a conventional holiday.
+"Most are familiar with the stereotypes: 'Adrenaline-junkie riot-tourists', 'egoists' who derive pride from 'being there', 'pious do-gooders', 'people who take themselves very seriously'.
+'Fuck that lot'," he said.
+But he questioned why it is better to go abroad on a business trip or for a lad's tour, contesting, "this idea that the only 'legitimate' way to travel is for work – for the financial profit of yourself of others – or for the normalised hedonism of a conventional holiday.

 "What's going on here isn't bad," he said.
 "No one's claiming individual excellence from a weekend trip to Athens.
 The Brits I've seen are just interested and supportive people."

-But are a load of political geeks who don't speak Greek they actually going to do anything useful, really?
+But are a load of politics-geeks who don't speak Greek they actually going to do anything useful, really?
 "I don't think they're going to be able to contribute anything, that's a bit pie in the sky," said Craig McVey, from Warwick University.
-"People who are supporting Syriza have been doing the legwork since 2004, so I don't think that young British Leftists who are going for a weekend to—I don't know—stuff envelopes or whatever people are intending to do, is going to have any significant impact on the election."
+"People who are supporting Syriza have been doing the legwork since 2004, so I don't think that young British Leftists who are going for a weekend to – I don't know – stuff envelopes or whatever people are intending to do, is going to have any significant impact on the election."